Theprashil/Theprashil.github.io/_posts/thm-jeff.md

 I took some help and research about **[wildcard exploitation](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/)**

+**After looking how can i automate this, found that in container `python3.7` is installed which is going to be helpful for us**

 **I will try my best to explain it to you**

 I curl to the host we are given with the creds and list what's inside using this